hh6801/Chatbot/README.md

 - Automatically fetches articles from Zendesk Help Center API.
 - Cleans and converts content into structured Markdown.
-- Uploads new/updated articles to OpenAI Vector Store.
+- Create Assistant and uploads new/updated articles to OpenAI Vector Store.
 - Tracks content hashes to prevent duplicate uploads.
 - Scheduled to run daily via cron on a DigitalOcean Droplet.